heathen00/wfparser3/wfparser3/README.md

    conversion IF AND ONLY IF they provide some value such as handling conversion errors in a manner consistent with the rest of the system.
  * Fix API Definition: How to handle comments AND keep statements as value objects (i.e., unmodifiable??).
- * Fix API Definition: Ensure that VertexReference handling is consistent with things like CurvReference.
+ * Fix API Definition: Ensure that VertexReference handling is consistent with things like CurvReference and Comment.
  * Automated Testing: Complete the Document view creation acceptance tests.
  * Automated Testing: Complete the StatementFactory creation acceptance tests.
  * Automated Testing: Complete the Statement unit tests.
 This might be difficult since you already have partial